NOTE: Updated with 2022 Nobel Prize Winner Carolyn R. Bertozzi.

-If you’re looking to inspire a Growth Mindset in your students, consider studying the Nobel Science Prize winners.
+If you’re looking to inspire a STEM Growth Mindset in your students, consider studying the story of the Nobel Prize – and the women Nobel Science Prize winners.

 Their energy, determination, and creativity in the face of many hardships and setbacks led to discoveries that have conferred great benefits to mankind.
 Their words of advice will inspire every student towards a positive mindset and greater achievement.